eshkim1021/eshkim1021.github.io/index.md

  - Perform logsitic regression to quantify the effect of features on the short-term risk of death

 ---
+[Predicting Patient Mortality During Hospitalization]

+-__Primary Objective__: Analyzed features such as patient demography, severity of disease, and comorbidities to predict inpatient mortality using the National Inpatient Sample (NIS) dataset
+-Compared the effectiveness and accuracy of three different prediction models (logistic, random forest, LASSO) in determining patient mortality in hospitals throughout the United States.

+---
 [Exploratory Analysis of Covid-19 Deaths in the United States from February 2020 to August 2020](https://eshkim1021.github.io/PM-566-Final/)

  -  __Primary Objetive__: Analyze the effect of population density on the number of deaths due to Covid-19 in each state in the US